joelparkerhenderson/ways-of-working/README.md

 If communication feels blocked, then consider using a third party.
 For example, you can invovled a counselor, coach, meditator, therapist, or trusted friend.

+## Sign language

+To agree, use thumb up.

+To disagree, use thumb down.

+To abstain, use thumb sideways.

+To say that you have a clarification, or want a clarification, use the letter "C" sign.

+To say "I can't hear you", point to your ear, and move your hand a bit, so the speaker notices.

+To say "Please speak louder", point to your mouth and move your hand a bit, so the speaker notices.

+To say "Time out", make the time out sign; conversation stops and the facilitator takes over.

+The team sign language can be especially helpful on video conference calls, and in large meetings.

 ## For teams

 All ideas are valid.